ABOUT DR. ONUMAH

 It’s time to feel at home in your own skin.

-By designing specialized treatment plans, Dr. Onumah helps her patients realize their skin’s true potential.
+By designing specialized treatment plans, Princeton, NJ dermatologist, Dr. Onumah helps her patients realize their skin’s true potential.
 Whether a patient is seeking to even out skin tone and treat hyperpigmentation or minimize acne flare-ups and reduce scarring, Dr. Onumah carefully considers the unique qualities of an individual’s skin.
 She also understands the medical and aesthetic needs of diverse populations and strives to provide inclusive care for those who have specific concerns or goals, such as gender affirmation patients.

-Dr. Onumah’s expertise and novel approach to her clinical practice is rooted in her rigorous, specialized training at some of the most prestigious institutions in the U.S. and Canada.
-After receiving her medical degree from Temple University Medical School, Dr. Onumah completed residency training at Yale New Haven Health Systems and dermatology fellowships at the University of Pennsylvania and Columbia University.
-During her medical training, whe conducted research under the auspices and tutelage of one of the pioneers and leaders of the field of dermatology, Dr. Albert Kligman.
+Dr. Onumah’s expertise and novel approach to her clinical practice are rooted in her rigorous, specialized training at some of the most prestigious institutions in the U.S. and Canada.
+After receiving her medical degree from Temple University Medical School, Dr. Onumah completed residency training at Yale-New Haven Health Systems and dermatology fellowships at the University of Pennsylvania and Columbia University.
+During her medical training, she conducted research under the auspices and tutelage of one of the pioneers and leaders of the field of dermatology, Dr. Albert Kligman.
 Her own independent research has been widely published in peer-reviewed medical journals and she co-authored “Lasers for Ethnic Skin”, a chapter in the Handbook of Lasers in Dermatology that discusses the special considerations of using light and energy devices on darker skin.

 EDUCATION AND TRAINING